 Sometimes a moment of clarity comes out of a City Council hearing.

-Yesterday it came through a series of questions about the “real” state of Superblock, that perennially-delayed Westside retail-apartment scheme now seeking $22 million in tax breaks from the city.
+Yesterday it came through a series of questions about the “real” state of the Superblock, that perennially-delayed Westside retail-apartment scheme now seeking $22 million in tax breaks from the city.

-A hearing by the Council’s Committee on Taxation, Finance and Economic Development revealed that Superblock’s out-of-town developers have not yet lined up private financing for the project, had no solid commitments from potential leasers and, finally, were asking the Rawlings-Blake administration for another – their fifth – extension to get their act together.
+A hearing by the Council’s Committee on Taxation, Finance and Economic Development revealed that the Superblock’s out-of-town developers have not yet lined up private financing for the project, had no solid commitments from potential leasers and, finally, were asking the Rawlings-Blake administration for another – their fifth – extension to get their act together.

 In other words, construction won’t get started until 2014 at the earliest, if it ever gets built by the present developers.